Keeping gambling fun and safe

 The Company will always treat such approaches sympathetically and on their individual merits.
 We will generally speak to the customer concerned to try, independently, to determine if the referral is genuine and whether a problem exists.

-We are bound by the requirements of the Data Protection Act 1998 and our obligation is to ensure the privacy of our customers, consequently we are unable give out information to third parties.
+We are bound by the requirements of the Data Protection Act 1998 and our obligation is to ensure the privacy of our customers, consequently we are unable give out information about customers to third parties.

 If you have entered the Caesars’ VSE scheme before 3rd August 2015 or have enrolled in SENSE since that date and subsequently gain entry to one of Caesars UK properties, we will ask you to leave and you may be and escorted off site.
 To discourage breaches of the VSE scheme, we will not return any gambling losses, stakes or winnings, as defined in the SENSE terms and conditions; a previous VSE agreement or the Rules of the Casino.
 If you persistently contravene any of our rules, including breaching SENSE or a VSE, it may lead to a barring being issued.